 The Airport's board has implemented some mitigating controls and also has a CPA that sits on the board that assists in the review of the financial functions of the Airport.
-City staff reviews the financials of the Airport throughout the year and at year end.
+City staff reviews the financials of the Airport at year end.
 Any concerns or discrepancies are brought to the Airport's attention.